 Physics is a central moderatorship in the School of Physics.
 Students follow the TR063 Physical Sciences course in their Junior and Senior Fresh years and in both years must take the prescribed Core modules in Physics (20 credits each year) and Mathematics (20 credits and 15 credits).
 Building on the courses taken in the first two years, students follow in-depth courses (theory, experiment and computational) across the spectrum of modern physics.
 There is a particular emphasis on condensed-matter physics, i.e., the physics of solids, reflecting the School's research strength in this area.
 Students who wish to proceed to a degree in Physics must take the prescribed modules in both first and second years in Physics (20 credits each year) and Mathematics (20 credits and then 15 credits, respectively) as well as the History, Ethics and Philosophy of Science (5 credits) in the second year.
 In the Junior and Senior Sophister (third and fourth) years students take a variety of specialist Physics modules.
 In Junior Sophister year students take a Trinity Elective module (5 credits).
-In Senior Sophister year students work on a research project in one of the research groups in the School, CRANN or at another institution.
+In Senior Sophister year students take a Trinity Elective module (5 credits).